-men, when they enter into society, give up the equality, liberty and executive power they had in the state of nature, into the hands of the society, to be far disposed of by the Legislative as the good of the Society shall require; yet it being only with an intention in every one the better to preserve himself, his Liberty and Property (Locke, 1690:93).
+men, when they enter into society, give up the equality, liberty, and executive power they had in the state of nature, into the hands of the society, to be far disposed of by the Legislative as the good of the Society shall require; yet it being only with an intention in everyone the better to preserve himself, his liberty and property (Locke, 1690:93).

-Rousseau himself argued that the state of nature, the only state in which humans are truly free, uncorrupted and sovereign, is the very foundation for the "equality of rights and the idea of justice which such equality creates [and which] originate in the preference each man gives to himself, and accordingly in the very nature of man" (Rousseau, 1762:69).
-To him individual liberty and sovereignty therefore entailed egocentric self-servitude free from all external constraints.
+Rousseau himself argued that the state of nature, the only state in which humans are truly free, uncorrupted, and sovereign, is the very foundation for the "equality of rights and the idea of justice which such equality creates [and which] originate in the preference each man gives to himself, and accordingly in the very nature of man" (Rousseau, 1762:69).(1) To him individual liberty and sovereignty, therefore, entailed egocentric self-servitude free from all external constraints.

 The ontological implications of the social contract theory are profound: society is accordingly viewed as fundamentally made up of naturally sovereign individuals.
-Each individual as basic constitutive unit of human society share a natural equality with all others, with civil society or the state then being the result of an implicit contract signed by free and equal individuals who sacrifice some of that natural autonomy for the sake of establishing a functional human society (Spahn, 2018:2).
+Each individual as a basic constitutive unit of human society shares natural equality with all others, with civil society or the state then being the result of an implicit contract signed by free and equal individuals who sacrifice some of that natural autonomy for the sake of establishing a functional human society (Spahn, 2018:2).
 This individualist ontological framework has remained the prevailing philosophical foundation underlying the notion of universal human rights throughout the post-World War II world as it is understood and promoted by the United Nations today (Spahn, 2018:2-3).

 In Western Christendom prior to the Age of Enlightenment, family and lineage was understood to have played a central role in shaping society as well as in determining the individual's place within and relationship to society.
-The influential thirteenth-century philosopher-theologian, Thomas Aquinas (2006:4), for example, wrote that
+The influential thirteenth-century philosopher-theologian, Thomas Aquinas (2006:4), for example, wrote that is debtor chiefly to his parents and his country, after God.
+Wherefore just as it belongs to religion to give worship to God, so does it belong to piety, in the second place, to give worship to one's parents and one's people.
+The worship due to our parents includes the worship given to all our kindred since our kinfolk are those who descend from the same parents.(2)

 God holds the first place, for He is supremely excellent, and is for us the first principle of being and government.
 In the second place, the principles of our being and government are our parents and our country, that have given us birth and nourishment.
-Consequently, man is debtor chiefly to his parents and his country, after God.
-Wherefore just as it belongs to religion to give worship to God, so does it belong to piety, in the second place, to give worship to one's parents and one's people.
-The worship due to our parents includes the worship given to all our kindred, since our kinfolk are those who descend from the same parents. $\!\!^4$
+Consequently, man